birderboone/birderboone.github.io/ebird.md

 ![ebird listing preview](https://i.imgur.com/Y3rztEi.png)

-I expect to update the link by the end of January.
+I expect to post the finished code up by the end of January 2018.